 A pool pump is pretty basic if you break down the parts that make it up.
 The motor is where it all starts and is what controls the speed and power that goes into turning the impeller blade.
 The resulting Horsepower or HP is important when it comes to sizing your pump properly for your specific pool.
 The impeller creates a constant flow of water that enters through the intake port and exits through the discharge port.
 The basket traps large debris as water flows through it and needs to be emptied as needed.

 There are 3 main types of pool pumps; single, dual and variable speed.
 The basic single speed pump has been around for years and relied on by millions of pool owners around the world.
-The dual speed pump was introduced and gained traction because it could run at both a slow and fast speed.
-In recent years the variable speed pool pump has emerged as the best choice for almost all pool owners because it can run at numerous speeds.
+The dual speed pump was introduced and gained traction because it could run at a normal speed and a reduced speed for energy conservation.
+In recent years the variable speed pool pump has emerged as the best choice for almost all pool owners because it can run at multiple speeds.

-The advantages to purchasing a single speed pool pump is they are priced reasonably.
-Single speed pumps tend to last longer on average most likely due to their simple design that's been perfected for many years.
-They do cost a lot more to operate compared to variable speed pumps and have power limitations.
+The main advantage to purchasing a single speed pool pump is the low up front cost.
+Single speed pumps also tend to last longer on average most likely due to their simple design that's been perfected for many years.
+They can cost a lot more to operate compared to variable speed pumps and the power limitations can be problematic.

 A dual speed pool pump is very similar to a single speed pump except as the name implies it has 2 distinct speeds that it can operate at.
 The low speed is ideal for improved energy efficiency, routine circulation and chlorine production if you own a salt water pool.
-The high speed setting (up to 3.0 HP) is ideal for operating water features, hot tubs and cleaners when sized properly.
+The high speed setting with up to 3.0 horsepower is ideal for operating water features, hot tubs and cleaners when sized properly.

-A dual speed pump has mid-range efficiency, it's better than a single speed but doesn't quite compare to variable speed motor technology.
-The price is also middle of the pack but you get what you pay for, a pump that is versatile with 2 speed options.
+A dual speed pump has mid-range efficiency that's better than a single speed but doesn't quite compare to variable speed motor technology.
+The price is also middle of the pack but you get what you pay for in a pump that is versatile with 2 speed options.
 A dual speed pool pump has 2 speeds while a variable speed pool pump operates at multiple speeds on a sliding scale.

-Always check manufacturer and government websites for the latest rebates for energy efficient variable speed pool pumps.
+Always check manufacturer and government websites for the latest rebates for energy efficient variable speed pool pumps that can exceed $100.
 For more information on how to save energy operating your pool visit Energy.Gov @ Installing and Operating an Efficient Swimming Pool Pump.

 When purchasing a new pool pump you will need to do a bit of work before getting started.
 If you are buying a pump for a new pool you will need to work through the steps for sizing a pool which includes things like water volume, pool features and the total dynamic head or TDH.
 If you are buying a replacement pool pump your research should be a bit easier assuming that your previous pump was sized properly.

 The horse power of the pump is important.
-A pump is rated by the maximum horsepower it can create and it won't ever exceed that amount.
-You need to make sure that you won't ever need more horsepower than your pump is rated for.
+A pump is rated by the maximum horsepower it can produce and it won't exceed that amount.
+You need to make sure that you won't ever need more horsepower than your pump is rated for unless you want to adda booster pump.
 If you are buying a single speed pump you need to get it right, and if you are buying a dual or variable speed pump you have a bit more wiggle room.

 If you want to make sure that your pump has enough horsepower to keep your pool running smoothly you need to size your pool pump based on variables like water volume, pool features and piping.
 You'll need to determine the flow rate and take a look at turnover rate for your unique pool.